 Replacing the outfall drain is complex as it is part of a broader underground drainage network and is located in a marine environment.

-We will carry out investigations in the first half of 2019 and field studies and community consultation in the second half of 2019.
+Investigations are currently underway with field studies and further community consultation in the second half of 2019.
 A design will be developed by late 2019.

 Construction works are proposed to start in early 2021, however, this may change as more information becomes available.
 We will keep you updated on the timing of the project as we progress.